 Fixing an overset is a whole other issue and takes a little practice to master.

-If you have identified a pin as overset, your next step is to lower it back into the plug or push it to a true set — if you have your tension perfect or have the refined skill.
+If you have identified a pin as overset, your next step is to lower it back into the plug or push it to a true set.

 To fix an overset, gently reduce tension and begin tapping the overset pin with the tip of your pick.
 Continue releasing small increments of tension and tapping the pin until it falls from the overset state.